Multi-Horizon Representations with Hierarchical Forward Models for Reinforcement Learning: Introduction

-Our experiments show that HKSL significantly outperforms current baselines in terms of episodic returns in our evaluation suite.
-We analyze HKSL's hierarchical model and find that representations can learn to specialize in varying levels of temporal coarseness, thereby providing the downstream control policy with more informative representations.
+In our DMControl experiments, HKSL reaches an interquartile mean of evaluation returns that is 29\% higher than DrQ~\citep{drq}, 74\% higher than CURL~\citep{curl}, 24\% higher than PI-SAC~\citep{pisac}, 359\% higher than DBC~\citep{dbc}, and 56\% higher than DreamerV2~\citep{dreamerv2}.
+Also, our experiments in Falling Pixels show that HKSL converges to an interquartile mean of evaluation returns that is 24\% higher than DrQ, 35\% higher than CURL, 31\% higher than PI-SAC, 44\% higher than DBC, and DreamerV2 fails to learn.
+We analyze HKSL's hierarchical model and find that its representations more accurately capture task-relevant details earlier on in training than the baselines.
 Additionally, we find that HKSL's communication manager considers both sides of the communication process, thereby giving forward models information that better contextualizes their learning process.
 Finally, we provide data from all training runs for all benchmarked methods.